Academics : Admissions

 - Notify the Purdue University Division of Financial Aid Office at firstname.lastname@example.org each semester that you want to use CDV benefits.

 - Complete and submit a Free Application for Federal Student Aid (FAFSA).
-FAFSAs are available online at www.fafsa.ed.gov .
+FAFSAs are available at the College of Technology Columbus/Southeast Indiana location in Student Services.
+You can also apply online at www.fafsa.ed.gov .

 - Complete an Application for Remission of Fees For a Child of a Disabled Indiana Veteran

 If you need to speak with someone about your eligibility please contact:

 It is a common misunderstanding that when you transfer from one university to another you can "take" your financial assistance "with" you.
 This is not so!

 Follow this link to Purdue University Division of Financial Aid to get instructions on how to transfer aid: